bdixon300/hft_system/README.md

 - memory pool system for orderbook's orders
 - packet parser (parse cancel/modify orders)
 - orderbook (l3)
+- strategy engine

 IN PROGRESS
-- strategy engine
+- order manager (OUTCH -> OUTBOUND)

 TODOs:

+- use one shared order generator across orderbooks and use a spsc queue for the events
 - move logging to separate thread to prevent writes slowing down system
-- order manager (OUTCH -> OUTBOUND)

 Nice to do -

 - create custom map std:: that uses contiguous memory. std::map is a RB tree and memory is not contiguous (use this in orderbook implementation)
-- SPSC / SPMC for lock free IPC (between packet parser and orderbook??) ?? - may not be needed for smaller security sizes

-Current Lateny level (on Apple M4 chip when run locally)
+Current Mean Latency level (on Apple M4 chip when run locally)

-- 3-4 microseconds from packet hitting nic to OUTCH message sent
+- 3-4 microseconds from packet getting from NIC to OUTCH message sent

+Current Median / Tail latency levels (on Apple M4 chep when running locally)

+- 6 - 10 microseconds

 Low latency Optimizations